auth0/docs/articles/flows/concepts/single-page-login-flow.md

 ---
 # Single Page Login Flow

 During authentication, single-page applications (SPAs) have some special requirements.
 Since the SPA is a public client, it is unable to securely store information such as a Client Secret.
-As such a special authentication flow exists called the OAuth 2.0 Implicit Flow.
-Using the Implicit Flow (defined in [OAuth 2.0 RFC 6749, section 4.2](https://tools.ietf.org/html/rfc6749#section-4.2)) streamlines authentication by returning tokens without introducing any unnecessary additional steps.
+As such a special authentication flow exists called the OAuth 2.0 Implicit Flow (defined in [OAuth 2.0 RFC 6749, section 4.2](https://tools.ietf.org/html/rfc6749#section-4.2)).
+Using the Implicit Flow streamlines authentication by returning tokens without introducing any unnecessary additional steps.

 ## How it works